atomone-hub/genesis/README.md

 > [!IMPORTANT]
 > **ALL CONTRIBUTIONS TO THIS REPOSITORY, INCLUDING ITS ISSUES, PROJECTS, AND DISCUSSIONS, MAY BE USED IN ANY EXPLICIT GITHUB FORK WITH A NEW AND DISTINCT NAME TO LAUNCH ANY FORK OR SPLIT THAT MODIFIES ANY OF THE IDEAS MENTIONED HERE UNDER THE GnoNGPL COPYLEFT LICENSE.**
->
-> **This document is a work in progress.
-We encourage you to make pull requests.
-Currently, our priority is to open issues and initiate discussions about every facet that should be included in the founding documents.**

 <!-- TOC -->